-The Blue Marine Yacht Club (BMYC), a virtual club, is helping megayacht owners and industry firms get involved in ocean-conservation efforts spearheaded by a two-year-old organization, the Blue Marine Foundation.
+The Blue Marine Yacht Club (BMYC), a virtual club, is helping megayacht owners and the industry support ocean-conservation efforts spearheaded by a two-year-old organization, the Blue Marine Foundation.

-Megayacht owners who join BMYC further get the use of a special Blue burgee (pictured), designed by clothier Ralph Lauren.
+Megayacht owners who join BMYC further receive a special Blue burgee (pictured at top).
+Ralph Lauren designed it.
 Depending on the donation made, one two, or three stars will be on the flag.
-As an example, Gorrell Barnes says that a donation significant enough to fund a marine reserve gets three stars.
+As an example, Gorell Barnes says that a donation significant enough to fund a marine reserve gets three stars.

 Megayacht owners and industry representatives aren’t the only ones voicing support for the cause.
-HSH Prince Albert II of Monaco (pictured with Gorrell Barnes) attended the launch, stating that his own foundation, strongly focused on environmental matters, was partnering with the Blue Marine Foundation.
+In fact, Prince Albert II of Monaco (pictured above left) is supporting the Blue Marine Foundation via his own foundation.
+It focuses strongly on environmental matters.
 “It is necessary today to raise the yachting sector’s awareness, among others, of the need to undertake ethical and socially responsible behavior,” he says.

 Dunstone agrees.
 “Owners owe it to themselves to get behind the BMYC cause,” he explains.
 “Firstly, in recognition that we can’t go on using the seas as a giant playground without putting something back; secondly, because it enables us to use our money and influence to make a tangible difference to the planet.
 And thirdly, simply because as yacht owners we love the oceans and recognize our responsibility to support their protection for future generations.
 I want my kids to enjoy clean, functioning oceans and I’m proud to be playing some small part in ensuring they can.”